simlal/vps-homelab/README.md

 Using self-hosted GitHub Actions runners on the VPS for CI/CD.
 Push-based model for simplicity (no webhooks or polling).

+### Runners

+Repo level self-hosted runners as systemd services on the VPS.

 ### Caddy + infra monitoring deployment